coffeencoke/fun/README.md

 * Fibonacci Sequence
 * Finding the sum of a region in an integer matrix
 * Determine if a given dataset is a valid binary search tree
+* Fun things to do with arrays of integers
+    * sorting
+    * finding a missing value from two sets
+    * finding the largest continuous sum
+* Determines if a given string has balanced parenthesis or not
+* Shuffling